llmster is LM Studio's terminal native, headless LM Studio ‘daemon’.

 curl -L -O https://raw.githubusercontent.com/lmstudio-ai/docs/main/_assets/nvidia-spark-playbook/bash/run.sh

-Use lms, LM Studio's CLI to start the server from your terminal.
+Use lms, LM Studio's CLI, to start the server from your terminal.
 Enable local network access, which allows the LM Studio API server running on your machine to be accessed by all other devices on the same local network (make sure they are trusted devices).
 To do this, run the following command:

 lms server start --bind 0.0.0.0 --port 1234

-Test the connectivity between your laptop and your Spark, run the following command in your local terminal
+To test the connectivity between your laptop and your Spark, run the following command in your local terminal

 curl http://<SPARK_IP>:1234/api/v1/models

-where <SPARK_IP> is your device's IP address."
+where <SPARK_IP> is your device's IP address.
 You can find your Spark’s IP address by running this on your Spark:

 hostname -I